Do Transmen Benefit From Replacing Sex with Gender Identity in Law?

 Sexual Assault

-Multiple sources, including The Trevor Project and Abern et al., report that approximately half of trans men experience sexual assault at some point in their lives.
+Multiple sources, including The US Transgender Survey, and Abern et al., report that approximately half of transmen experience sexual assault at some point in their lives.
 This underscores the need for preventative measures, accessible reporting mechanisms, and supportive services such as rape crisis centres.

 Intimate Partner Violence (IPV)